eslint/json/docs/rules/top-level-interop.md

 ## Rule Details

-This rule warns when the top-level item in the document is neither an array nor an object.
+This rule warns when the top-level value in the document is neither an array nor an object.
 This can be enabled to ensure maximal interoperability with the oldest JSON parsers.

 Examples of **incorrect** code for this rule: